OpenZeppelin/cairo-contracts/docs/Introspection.md

 end
 ```

-> Please note that `supportsInterface` is camelCased because it is a contract method (as opposed to a library method which uses snake_case).
-See the [Extensibility Pattern](../docs/Extensibility.md#function-names-and-coding-style) for more details.
+> Please note that `supportsInterface` is camelCased because it is an exposed contract method as part of ERC165's interface.
+This is in opposition to library methods (such as the [ERC165 library's](../src/openzeppelin/introspection/ERC165.cairo) `supports_interface`) which are snake_cased and not exposed.
+See the [Function names and coding style](../docs/Extensibility.md#function-names-and-coding-style) for more details.

 ### IERC165